Click on a link to be taken to the entry below.

 Change of Major/Specialization

 | ^ TOP

 A student who wishes to change degree level within a given major or from one specialization to another within the same major must submit a change of major/specialization form to the Graduate School.
 The faculty of the new degree level or specialization will be given the opportunity to approve the specialization or level change requested.
 The Graduate School will grant a request once it is approved by the department, provided that the student is in good academic standing.

 A matriculated student in good standing who wishes to change degree programs must submit a new application for admission within established application deadlines.
-The student must inform the Graduate School if he or she wishes to cancel enrollment in the degree program to which previously admitted.
-Likewise, the student must inform the Graduate School that he or she desires previously submitted supporting materials to be forwarded to the admissions committee of the new degree program.
+The student must inform the Graduate School if they wish to cancel enrollment in the degree program to which previously admitted.
+Likewise, the student must inform the Graduate School that they desire previously submitted supporting materials to be forwarded to the admissions committee of the new degree program.

 Concurrent Pursuit of Multiple Graduate Programs